K4K4SH11/Website/docs/tiers.md

 ## Alpha

+Want to keep it simple?
-The Alpha Tier currently provides Auto Detection for one owned server.
+Support us by purchasing the Alpha Tier on Patreon and get auto detection for one owned server and immediate support.

 It currently costs $1 per month and can be purchased on [Patreon](https://www.patreon.com/join/rowifi/checkout?rid=4014582).

 ___

 ## Beta

-The Beta Tier includes Auto Detection for all owned servers.
-All these servers get access to binds backups, custom binds, custom blacklists and immediate support.
+Support us by purchasing the Beta Tier on Patreon and get special perks like auto detection for all owned servers, access to custom binds, backups and immediate support.

-It currently costs $5 per month and can be purchased on [Patreon](https://www.patreon.com/join/rowifi/checkout?rid=4656839).
+Beta currently costs $5 per month and can be purchased on [Patreon](https://www.patreon.com/join/rowifi/checkout?rid=4656839).